Skip to main content

 St Mary's Hospital constructed (36 Davey Street).

 St Mary's Hospital, a facility for the poorer classes, was designed by William Porden Kay, Director of Public Works.
-It was built between 1847 and 1848 on the site of the old Customs House, which was partially demolished in the process, although elements of the old Customs House may have been incorporated into the Hospital building.
-St Mary's Hospital closed in 1862 due to lack of patients, was acquired by the government and became offices for the Lands and Survey Department.
+Built between 1847 and 1848 on the site of the old Customs House, which was partially demolished in the process, St Mary's Hospital closed in 1862 due to lack of patients and was acquired by the government, becoming a cluster of offices for the Lands and Survey Department.

 • 1862